TagCLIP: Improving Discrimination Ability of Open-Vocabulary Semantic Segmentation

-Firstly, we directly insert the trusty token into the baseline framework.
+\textbf{Trusty Token without Learning.} Firstly, we directly insert the trusty token into the baseline framework.
 As shown in \cref{tab:ab}(b), the performance on unseen classes falls dramatically due to the poorly-learned token.
 This gap motivates the design of our Trusty Learner module.

-A straightforward way to represent the text-image relation is to concatenate text tokens to the image representation.
-In our work, we propose two improved variants by respectively concatenating the text tokens $\mathbf{T}$ before and after inputting them into a multi-head attention block.
-Two examples are shown in \cref{fig:ab_structure}.
-We also experiment with different representations of image features or image-text relation, including patch embeddings $\mathbf{H}$, concatenation $[\mathbf{T}, \mathbf{H}]$, similarity matrix $\mathbf{T}\odot \mathbf{H}$, etc. We input them to the Trusty Learner with different $\{\mathbf{Q},\mathbf{K},\mathbf{V}\}$ combinations,
+\textbf{Trusty Learner.} A straightforward way to represent the text-image relation is to concatenate text tokens to the image representation.
+In our work, we propose two improved variants by respectively concatenating the text tokens \rv{$\mathbf{T'}$} before and after inputting them into a multi-head attention block.
+Two examples are shown in \cref{fig:ab_structure}. \rv{We aim to explore whether it is better for $\mathbf{T'}$ to be directly concatenated with attention or whether it is better to concatenate $\mathbf{T'}$ with $\mathbf{T'}\odot \mathbf{H}$ and then pass through additional attention.
+Here, we use $\mathbf{T'}\odot \mathbf{H}$ to represent per-element Hadamard product $\mathbf{T'}\odot \mathbf{H}$.
+In other words, we investigate which approach is more effective: using $\mathbf{T'}$ as a direct concatenation with attention or concatenating $\mathbf{T'}$ with $\mathbf{T'}\odot \mathbf{H}$ and then passing both through the attention.} The experimental results indicate that the latter is superior, specifically the left image in \cref{fig:ab_structure}.

-Among the listed experiments, the most impressive performance is achieved by inputting the concatenation ($\mathbf{\hat{T}}$) of the similarity matrix $\mathbf{T}\odot \mathbf{H}$ with text tokens $\mathbf{T}$ into a self-attention block together, as shown in \cref{tab:ab}(c).
+\textbf{Image or Text Representations.} We also experiment with different representations of image features or image-text relation, including patch embeddings $\mathbf{H}$, \rv{concatenation $[\mathbf{T'}, \mathbf{H}]$, per-element Hadamard product $\mathbf{T'}\odot \mathbf{H}$}, etc. Among the listed experiments, the most impressive performance is achieved by inputting the concatenation (\rv{$\mathbf{\hat{T'}}$}) of the similarity matrix \rv{$\mathbf{T'}\odot \mathbf{H}$} with text tokens \rv{$\mathbf{T'}$} into a self-attention block together, as shown in \cref{tab:ab}(c).
 This is understandable because the similarity matrix characterizes the text-image relation and the original text tokens are accessible for the module.
 With this simple design, the trusty token benefits discrimination and boosts the IoU(U) of the baseline by 7.1\%.
 Furthermore, we weigh the raw segmentation map with the trusty map, which provides an additional 0.3\% improvement on novel classes as shown in \cref{tab:ab}(d).

-\paragraph{Hyper-Parameter $\gamma$.} We follow the weights of losses $\{\alpha, \beta\}=\{20, 1\}$ as previous researches \citep{zegclip, maskformer}.
-For the weight of our proposed $\mathcal{L}_A$ in \cref{sec:train}, we conduct experiments in \cref{fig:loss_weight}.
-Results show that $\gamma=10$ reaches the peak of performance, with 93.5\% and 85.2\% mIoU on seen and unseen classes on PASCAL VOC 2012.
-Thus, we set $\gamma=10$ in our experimental setting.